blanknut/rb2ini/README.md

 * Make sure that the OS write protection DIP switch is set to _Unprotect_.
   You'll find this switch in the battery compartment, see picture below.
 * Remove all modules.
-* Insert the CLONIX in port 2.
+* Insert the CLONIX int any port.

 ![DIP](https://raw.githubusercontent.com/blanknut/rb2ini/master/images/wwrbprotect.png "OS write protection DIP switch")